critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 The middle row of controls features five knobs.
 The role of the knobs is dependent on the current mode.
 Knobs can control mode parameters such as element size, position, quantity, color, rate of change, etc. A knob could be a single parameter that controls one discrete element of the mode, or it could be several parameters wrapped into a true “macro” function.
 While you may not know the specifics for each mode ahead of using a particular mode, it is good to keep in mind that a 'factory' mode will have five controls.

-We spoke in chapter one about the difference between modes and scenes, but an additional word is appropriate here on how the foreground knobs behave when moving between modes and scenes.
+We spoke in Chapter 1 about the difference between modes and scenes, but an additional word is appropriate here on how the foreground knobs behave when moving between modes and scenes.

 *When you load a different* **mode***, the current values of the knobs are maintained for the new mode that is loaded.* In other words, if you just turned knob `1` to 3 o’clock and knob `3` is set to 10 o’clock, EYESY will supply those exact same settings to any successive modes that you load.

 *When you load a different* **scene***, the current values of the foreground knobs are ignored in favor of the settings stored in the scene.* In other words, loading a scene will load the scene’s stored knob values into EYESY, leaving no connection (for the moment) between the values currently used by the software engine and the physical position of the knobs.

-As we discussed in the concepts portion of chapter one, each scene is a snapshot of EYESY’s mode state at the time of the scene's creation.
+As we discussed in the concepts portion of Chapter 1, each scene is a snapshot of EYESY’s mode state at the time of the scene's creation.
 This state includes the mode that is being used as well as the value of each of the knobs and the state of the *Persist Toggle* button.

 Turning a knob is always an absolute gesture: as soon as a change in the knob’s value is detected, it will be applied to EYESY’s video engine.
 This holds true after a scene has been loaded.
 By turning a knob, the new value there will take over, replacing the scene’s stored value and restoring the connection between the physical control and the software.
 Again, this may be an abrupt gesture at first — particularly if the stored value and the current knob position are on opposite sides of the control range.
 But once the knob is turned, all successive tweaks will create smooth value transitions.